 Darra Village Precinct Project

-Brisbane City Council is investing $940,000 in a streetscape improvement project to revitalise the neighbourhood shopping precinct in Darra, along Railway Parade and Darra Station Road (from Rowe Terrace up to Lee Lane).
-There are also improvement works further up Darra Station Road, directly north of Lee Road.
+Brisbane City Council completed a $940,000 streetscape improvement project in late 2020 to revitalise the neighbourhood shopping precinct in Darra, along Railway Parade and Darra Station Road (from Rowe Terrace up to Lee Lane).
+There were also improvement works completed along Darra Station Road, directly north of Lee Road.

-Council is working with the local community to revitalise the Darra neighbourhood shopping precinct, making sure it is an attractive, connected and safe centre for locals and visitors.
+Council worked with the local community to revitalise the Darra neighbourhood shopping precinct, delivering an attractive, connected and safe centre for locals and visitors.

 This is part of Council's commitment to create a city of neighbourhoods and improve the amenity of local retail villages with better paths, trees and seating, and new creative outcomes.